SadInSummer/Medical_Preproccessing/README.md

 all_slice_cut.py is used to get the common slices of different nii.gz.

-Resampling.py is used to resize nii.gz.
+Resampling.py is used to resize nii.gz. (splicing change)

 ROI_extract_follow_mask.py is to segment under mask.